Joker eye color. The Dark Knight

 The Joker appears in Lego Batman 3: Beyond Gotham.

-The Joker appears in Batman: Arkham Knight.
+The Joker appears in the game "Batman: Arkham Knight".

-The Joker appears in Lego Dimensions.
+The Joker appears in the Lego Dimensions game.